yachent/academic-kickstart/content/home/experience.md

   description = """
   Responsibilities include:

-  * Correlate Power System Database to Establish a Knowledge Graph (KG).
+  * Correlate Power System Database to Establish a Knowledge Graph (KG)
-  * Machine Learning and Data Mining to Achieve Relevance Recommendation and Search.
+  * Machine Learning and Data Mining to Achieve Relevance Recommendation and Search
-  * Apply TigerGraph to Generate Power System Data Structure.
+  * Apply TigerGraph to Generate Power System Data Structure
-  * Demonstrate the Dynamic Data Flow on the Demo Website.
+  * Demonstrate the Dynamic Data Flow on the Demo Website
   """

 [[experience]]